SuperFLEB/blender_apply_all_modifiers/README.md

 Also, this comes with some of the same gotchas as a manual Apply Modifier:
 * Boolean modifiers will be applied, but boolean "brushes" will not be deleted.
 (This is how applying the modifier would work, but it's still something to keep in mind.)
-* Modifiers such as Subdivision Surface, that have different View and Render values, will apply the View value.